-How to Glue Fabric to Wood: Step-by-Step Guide
+How to Glue Fabric to Wood: Step-by-Step Guide (with Pictures)

 Surprisingly, gluing fabric to wood can be a bit difficult.
 You can’t use your average craft glue, or the fabric is just going to pull off.
 You’ll also need to prepare the wood appropriately, or the whole process will be futile.